Troy Housing Authority: History

 The THA was established on April 12, 1944, by an act of the New York State Legislature, following a 1937 survey conducted by students at Russell Sage College.
 That survey had collected data on 900 buildings in three areas of the city.
 During interviews, students learned that many families were living in housing lacking sanitary facilities, that had rat infestations, flooded when it rained, and – in some cases – were still using oil for lighting.

 Shortly after the THA was created, the need for low-cost housing increased as veterans returned from World War II.
 To accommodate this influx, more than 800 units were built, and those returning were given preference when applying for assistance.
 Many of these units were in newly built towers, such as the John P. Taylor apartments along River Street in the city's downtown.
 When completed in the 1950s, the Taylor Apartments provided housing for 278 families, offering waterfront views and grassy areas.

 During the 1960s and 70s the THA—alongside most other public housing agencies—took on additional roles and responsibilities.
-The Fair Housing Act of 1968 prohibited racial discrimination in the housing market and gave HUD greater responsibility and increased funding.
+The Fair Housing Act of 1968 prohibited racial discrimination in the housing market and gave the United States Department of Housing and Urban Development (HUD) greater responsibility and increased funding.
 In Troy, this resulted in THA constructing approximately 500 more units.
 Funding increased again in the 1970s, following the Housing and Community Development Act of 1974, and led to the construction of 140 more units.
 This act also established Section 8 Rental Assistance, enabling low-income households to receive rental assistance while living in private apartments that meet HUD housing quality standards.
 In order to offer this assistance to Troy residents, the administration of THA initiated a Section 8 program shortly after the bill was made law.